cantierecreativo/admino/README.md

 Although these tools are very handy to bootstrap a project quickly, they all obey the [80%-20% rule](http://en.wikipedia.org/wiki/Pareto_principle) and tend to be very invasive, often mixing up different concerns on a single responsibility level, thus making tests unbelievably difficult to setup and write.

-A time will invariably come where one of this totalitarist tool will get in the way.
-And that will be the moment where all the cumulated saved time will be wasted to solve a single, trivial problem with ugly workarounds and epic facepalms.
+A time comes when these all-encompassing tools get in the way.
+And that will be the moment where all the cumulated saved time will be wasted to solve a single, trivial problem with ugly workarounds and [epic facepalms](http://i.imgur.com/ghKDGyv.jpg).

 So yes, if you're starting a small, short-lived project, go ahead with them, it will be fine!
 If you're building something that's more valuable or is meant to last longer, there are better alternatives.